Post your overseas Christmas parcels.

 Mrs. C says: First task of the day: pop to the post office and get the overseas packages and parcels in the mail before the deadline dates that fall in early December.
 It’s almost upon us…December that is.
 We’re ever nearer that magical date when the tree goes up, decorations festoon the house and Christmas lights brighten up our world.
 For so many people these days that’s December 1st.
 To help prepare for the decorating frenzy to come, make sure you have your favourite festive tipple in the house – along with a mound of mince pies.
 You’ll need sustenance along the decorating way: mulled wine and mince pies are perfect.
 And once the tree is standing in all its decorated glory in a few days’ time, you’ll want to toast the occasion with some bubbly or sit back, full of contentment, with a tot of port or sherry…with another mince pie, of course.
 So get stocked up.

 If you are feeling satisfied and full of cheer after tackling the creation of your own Christmas cake, you might want to make your own mince pies.
-It’s straightforward enough to pick up a couple of mince pie tins and some ready-made mincemeat.
-And while you’re turning to Delia, Mary, Nigella or Jamie for guidance, it might be a good time to check out their turkey recipes as well.
-We have our own suggestions and turkey cooking guide, too, on our Food & Drink page.
+It’s hopefully straightforward enough to order a couple of mince pie tins and some ready-made mincemeat.
+And while you’re turning to Delia, Mary et al for guidance, it may be pertinent to seek a few turkey tips.
+We have our own suggestions and cooking guide, too, on our Food & Drink page.

 Ed Elf: I once saw a picture of that TV cook Fanny Craddock, from the black and white days.
 All eyelashes and lipstick, she was.
-Fearsome!
+Oh my!